CUH Logo

 Moderate risk group

-• Have had trauma or surgery under a general anaesthetic lasting more than 30 minutes in the previous two months, but not within the last four weeks.
+• Have had trauma or surgery with a general anaesthetic lasting more than 30 minutes in the previous two months, but not within the last four weeks

 • Have varicose veins

-• Are pregnant or in the post partum period
+• Are pregnant or in the 6-week post-partum period (after birth)

-• Are taking female hormone therapy (either the oral contraceptive pill or hormone replacement therapy).
+• Are taking oestrogens, such as oral contraceptives or hormone replacement therapy (HRT)

-• Follow the common sense measures suggested above for low risk travellers.
+• Follow the recommendations above for all travellers.

-• Wear well fitted below knee compression hosiery, which are also called travel socks.
+• Wear well fitted below knee compression hosiery, which are also called travel socks and provide 15-30 mm Hg of pressure at the ankle (check this with your healthcare professional or the product merchant).

 High risk group

-• Who have had surgery under a general anaesthetic lasting more than 30 minutes in the last month.
+• Have had a surgical procedure under general anaesthetic lasting more than 30 minutes in the last month

 Or

-B Rivaroxaban 10mg orally one to two hours prior to the start of the journey.
+B Rivaroxaban 10mg tablets orally with food one to two hours prior to the start of the journey.
+Tablets may be crushed and mixed with 50mL water for patients with swallowing difficulties.

 What are the symptoms of a DVT or PE?